A call, chat or email comes in. Prospect asks, “Do you have…?” or “How much?”

-We think, it depends and we offer so much more.
-We think, we prefer strategic relationships or sell on price, lose on price.
+We think, “it depends” and “we offer so much more.”
+We think, “sell on price, lose on price.”
 In other words, we want to have a different conversation than the prospect does.
 Here are tips for doing that, starting with some things to avoid.

 Don’t try to push the river

 There is an initial flow and direction in calls and emails.
-When taking inbound inquiries, the flow is coming from the prospect and they have a direction in mind.
-If you ignore that you will have to work needlessly hard to try to change direction, and may be completely overturned in the process.
+When taking inbound inquiries, the flow is coming from the prospect or customer and they have a direction in mind.
+If you ignore that you’ll have to work needlessly hard to try to change direction, and may be completely overturned in the process.

 Don’t dis the inquiry